thoni56/clefactory/README.md

-# crefactory
+# Clefactory

-Refactoring browser for C inspired by c-xrefactory built on libclang
+This is planned to become a refactoring browser for C inspired by c-xrefactory built on libclang, hence `Clefactory`.

 # Work In Progress

-This is not even started yet ;-)
+This is hardly even started yet ;-)